When It Comes To Your Period, How Heavy Is Heavy?

 How is it diagnosed?

-Your doctor will carry out a pelvic examination.
+The NHS says your doctor will carry out a pelvic examination.
 They can arrange an ultrasound scan and blood tests to check haemoglobin, thyroid function tests and iron levels too.
 The main thing to remember?
 There are treatments out there that can ease your bleeding so if you’re suffering it’s always best to see a GP.